 Season 1 has Councilman Tarrlok who practically rules the city with the other councilmen except Tenzin acting as yes men.
 He is able to enact curfew laws for non-benders, and arrest a large group of people and Korra's friends when they try to stop him.
 When confronted by Korra, he demonstrates the previously unheard-of ability to bloodbend during the daytime and without a full moon, and actually manages to subdue and capture Korra.
 The next episode his plan is found out and he escapes with his bloodbending, but loses his political power in the process.
 Amon is able to counter his bloodbending, defeats him and takes his bending away.

 Season 2 has Varrick is a competent enough villain, and got even farther than Tarrlok ever did, but ultimately the real Big BadsUnalaq and Vaatu are out of his league.
 He initially attacked Unalaq to start a civil war.
-Then, he plans to start an even bigger war against the Northern Water Tribe by bombing a peaceful demonstration and robbing Asami's company, blaming the north.
+Then, he plans bring Republic City into the war by bombing a peaceful demonstration and robbing Asami's company, blaming the north.
 When Mako catches on to his plans he gets the gangsters Mako is forced to work with help him rob Asami's last resources forcing her to sign interest over to him, and frames it all on Mako.
 His next plan though, kidnapping the President, exposes him and he is arrested.
 He ultimately is forced to enter an Enemy Mine with the heroes and help stop Unalaq by giving them his ship.
-Ironically, he's the one who ends up surviving.
+Ironically, he's the one who ends up surviving, and in season 3 has apparently done a Heel-Face Turn.

 Season 3 has Earth Queen Hou-Ting, who plans to take back Republic City with an enslaved army of airbenders.
 When Korra and her crew search for new airbenders after Harmonic Convergence, she tries to hinder there search but Korra sees through her deceptions and rescues the airbenders.
-In her next appearance Zaheer and the Red Lotus agree to take Korra from her in exchange for the location of the airbenders, but when he finds out she does not have her, he kills her and is seen by the population as a hero.
+In her next appearance she sets up a deal with Zaheer and the Red Lotus, who agree to take Korra from her in exchange for the location of the airbenders.
+When Zaheer finds out she does not have Korra, he and his group easily fight off the Dai Li, and kills her.
+Due to her cruelty and wastefulness, Zaheer is seen by most of the population as a hero.

 Jackie Chan Adventures: At the beginning of Season 3, Daolon Wong became the main villain and tried to get the talismans' powers for himself.
 He got two powers (Rooster and Pig) for most of the season and (briefly) Sheep.
 When he brought Shendu back so the Dragon power would be available again, things went downhill for him.